 - For the Data Store, select the option that is appropriate for your environment.
 In our example, we selected Specified on Host.

 - For Networks, click Set or Edit Details, whichever is available, and then configure ens0 - MANAGEMENT.
-Choose the Network and Network Type you want to use.
+Set Network to Specified on Host or DVPG, and Network Type to DHCP or Static IP Pool.
 Click SAVE.

 - For Deployment Specification, select Deep Security - Medium.